 Your shoulders are the location of your body’s most mobile joints.
-These shoulder joints take a lot of “wear and tear” and have the potential to become unstable.
+Shoulder joints take a lot of wear and tear and therefore have the potential to become unstable.
 Shoulder arthritis is one particularly painful condition that affects the shoulder joints.

-One common form of shoulder arthritis is an autoimmune condition called rheumatoid arthritis, or RA.
-If you have RA, you may have pain in both shoulders at once.
+One common form of shoulder arthritis is an autoimmune condition called rheumatoid arthritis (RA).
+You may have pain in both shoulders at once if you have RA.
 You might also experience:

 - tenderness and warmth in your joints